 Pride may be an icon in country music, but he was also an incredibly talented baseball player.
 In 1952, he pitched in the Negro American League before playing on the Boise Yankees farm team.
 He spent the next several years playing on minor league teams across the country until his first single arrived in 1966.
 Pride maintained his love of baseball and became a part owner of the Texas Rangers.

 Underwood played softball for eight years, including all four years at Checotah High School in Oklahoma.
 She also played basketball during her high school years.

 "Participating in sports also taught me important life lessons about dedication and teamwork," the country superstar said in a statement.

 Kelley, one half of Florida Georgia Line, was a well-known college baseball player.
 He played at Florida State University on a baseball scholarship before transferring to Belmont University in Nashville (where he met Tyler Hubbard).

-Hunt pursued a career as a professional football player before setting his sights on music in 2008.
-He was nominated for a Wendy’s Heisman at his Georgia high school before playing quarterback at Middle Tennessee State University and the University of Alabama at Birmingham.
-Though he was invited to train with the Kansas City Chiefs, he didn’t officially make it onto the team.
+Hunt pursued a football career before setting his sights on music in 2008.
+He was nominated for a Wendy's Heisman at his Georgia high school before playing quarterback at Middle Tennessee State University and the University of Alabama at Birmingham.
+Though he was invited to train with the Kansas City Chiefs, he didn't officially make it onto the NFL team.

 You may have forgotten, but Brock was a big-time WCW wrestler before he started making music.
 The "Yes!" singer played football in high school, but wanting to focus on music, he chose to move to Nashville after graduation.
 When music didn't take off right away, he started wrestling but was forced to quit in 1996 due to an injury.
 He released his first record in 1998.